CLIP-HPC/goslmailer/connectors/connectorX/README.md

 # Example boilerplate code for a fully featured connector (spooling, rendering, lookups)

+connectorX is a sample boilerplate connector.

+Delivers job notification (rendered template) over a TCP connection to the specified address:port.
+It is an example of how to use all of the 'extra' capabilities: lookups, rendertofile and spooling.

 Files you'll need to get started:

 * connector data structure [connector_data.go](./connector_data.go)